kedacore/keda-docs/README.md

 * `maintainer`
 * `description`

+## Writing documentation for a scaler

+In order to maintain the style consistency across different scalers, all the parameters which are listed have to be written using this convention:

+- name - Description.
+(Values: x, y, z, Default: y, Optional, Extra Info)

+If a parameter is required or doesn't have defined/default values, the missing info should be removed from the pattern.

+Some examples of this convention could be:

+- `targetMetricValue` - Target value for your metric.
+- `metricFilter` - Aggregation method of the metric.
+(Values: `max`, `min`, `average`, `sum`, `variance`, Default: `average`, Optional)
+- `metricPeriod` - Granularity of the metric.
+(Default: `300`, Optional)
+- `subscriptionName` - Name of the Azure Service Bus queue to scale on.
+(Optional, Required when `topicName` is specified)

 ## Add new Frequently Asked Question (FAQ)

 To update the KEDA [FAQ page](https://keda.sh/docs/faq), update the TOML file at [`data/faq20.toml`].
 Here's an example question/answer pair: